wp-plugins/smooth-streaming-video-player/readme.txt

 == Installation ==

-1. Just place the svp-silverlight directory in your WordPress plugins directory
+1. Just place the smooth-streaming-video-player directory in your WordPress plugins directory
 2. Activate the SVP plugin through the 'Plugins' menu in WordPress
 3. Place `<?php the_smooth_video_player(); ?>` in your templates (i.e. in 'single.php')